-Tannin itself is a natural vegetable dye found in plants such as grape skin and bark.
+Tannin itself is a natural vegetable dye found in bark and plants such as grape skin.
 Popular examples of tannin stains are coffee, tea, and wine stains.
 Some other common tannin stains may include soft drinks, fruit juice, and even washable ink.
 You can be successful in removing tannin spills with the right cleaning methodology, especially if you try to clean the stains quickly after the spill, whether immediately or within a few days.

 Stains that include tannins are typically tougher to remove when they have added substances or are warm and hot beverages.
 For example, it may be tougher to remove black coffee that has added substances like cream and sugar, and easier to remove plain black coffee with nothing added.